stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ```

 Notes:

-- The purpose of the map() method in the enumeration is to allow us to specify arbitrary vertex layouts.
+- The enumeration allows us to specify arbitrary vertex layouts using the same underlying object.

-- The _size_ attribute is the total number of floating-point values in a vertex which is used later when we allocate the interleaved buffer.
+- The _size_ attribute is the total number of floating-point values in a vertex (used later when we allocate the interleaved buffer).

 - This implementation assumes that the output data buffer will be interleaved (the most common approach) but other strategies should be simple to implement using these entities.

-## Integration #1
+### Integration #1

 We can now start the demo application for this phase (based on the triangle demo) and add the vertex data and an interleaved buffer: